Arun-kushwaha007/Video-to-Audio-Python-Microservices-App-on-Kubernetes/Prerequisites/Kubernetes/Readme.md

 ## What is Kubernetes?

-Kubernetes (also known as K8s) is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.
+Kubernetes (also known as K8s) is an open-source container orchestration platform(infact much more than just an orchestrator) designed to automate the deployment, scaling, and management of containerized applications.

 ---

 ## Why Kubernetes?

-- **Orchestration**: Automatically manage and schedule containers.
+- **Orchestration**: Automatically manage and schedule containers.(helps us in deploying and manging containers dynamically)
 - **Scalability**: Easily scale applications up or down.
 - **Self-healing**: Automatically replaces failed containers.
 - **Load Balancing**: Distributes network traffic effectively.